jaganj/CFDbuilder/README.txt

 eliminates the need for complex analysis before program transformations.
 We demonstrated the effectiveness of this approach using three different applications on two different architectures and two different compilers.
-We see up to 6.92xperformance improvement using such an approach [1].
+We see up to 6.92x performance improvement using such an approach [1].
 We believe such an approach could enable library and application writers to build efficient CFD libraries.